 What are the most interesting merit badges to earn alone?
 Outside of a scout’s immediate interests, the best merit badges to earn are those that expose a scout to skills that might be useful in their future.
 In my opinion, the best 7 merit badges to earn alone are:

 - Traffic Safety

 - Digital Technology

-In this article, I’ll be explaining exactly why each of these merit badges are perfect for most scouts to individually compete in 2020.
-I’ll also be noting each badge’s most difficult requirement so that you consider if the challenge is right for you.
+In this article, I’ll be explaining exactly why each of these merit badges are perfect for most scouts to individually compete.
+I’ll also be noting each badge’s most difficult requirement so that you can consider whether the challenge is right for you!

 Just pick one badge to start!
-I promise you, all of the badges I’ve listed will teach you incredibly valuable and interesting skills to help you succeed after graduating.
-Some of my best Scouting experiences came from the learning and activities I’d done while earning merit badges outside of troop functions.
-Take the leap, and commit to finishing at least one of these badges within the next month!
+I promise you, all of the badges we’ll be going over will teach you incredibly valuable and interesting skills that’ll help you to succeed after graduating.
+In fact, some of my best Scouting experiences came from earning merit badges outside of troop functions!
+Take the leap, and commit to finishing at least one of these badges within the next month. 🙂

 Some people say that in life, everything is sales.
-I think they might be on to something.
-To convince others to do the right thing you’re selling your ideas.
-To land a job you’re selling your experience.
-To work hard and succeed you’re selling yourself on your goals.
-Earning the Salesmanship merit badge will teach you the incredible powers of persuasion.
+I think they might be on to something… To convince others to do the right thing, you’re selling your ideas.
+To land a job, you’re selling your experience.
+To work hard and succeed, you’re selling yourself on your goals!
+Earning the Salesmanship merit badge will help to teach you the incredible powers of persuasion.

 Hardest Requirement: Although the Salesmanship merit badge is quite easy to earn, to complete requirement 6 you’ll need to find and interview a salesperson or retail store owner.
 You’ll also need to sell on your own if your troop doesn’t fundraise by selling popcorn or other products.